 Heartburn occurs mostly during the early stages of fasting.

-Before you take acid blockers, check first with your doctor to find out which ones are the best.
+Before you take acid blockers, check first with your doctor to determine which ones are the best.
 Do not forget to tell your doctor that you are fasting.

 What to Eat to Stop Acne